Typical sexual behaviour in late adolescence: 15-17 years

 At this age, if your child is engaging in harmful sexual behaviour with a younger child, it could be considered a criminal offence.

-If you’ve noticed your child engaging in harmful sexual behaviour or you’re worried that they are, it’s a good idea to seek support and professional help.
+If you’ve noticed harmful sexual behaviour, which your child keeps doing even when you ask them to stop, it’s a good idea to seek support and professional help.

 A GP is a good place to start.
 The GP can refer you to an experienced health professional who can help you understand what’s happening and how you can help your child.

-Harmful sexual behaviour in children can be distressing.
+Harmful sexual behaviour in adolescence can be distressing.
 You can get support by contacting helplines and specialist services.